 The best way to do things is using a bathtub, polystyrene boxes, tubs, pots or containers as it stops any escapees and makes harvesting them super easy.

-Just tip them out on the ground, a large sieve, or just on the concrete and hit them with the hose to wash the soil away, that is literally it.
+Just tip them out on the ground, a large sieve, or just on the concrete and hit them with the hose to wash the soil away.

 Now they are ready to eat.